akvo/akvo-reporting/Documentation/tutorials/crosstab_with_params/crosstab_with_params.md

 ![Screenshot][360]

-We are greeted with a fourth(!) level of dialog box, the Expression builder (JavaScript).
+We are greeted with a fourth(!) level of dialog box, the Expression Builder (JavaScript).
 In the Category box, lower left, click Report Parameters.
 In Sub-Category, select ---All---.
 In Double Click to instert, double click on District to get it inserted in the top expressions box:

 ![Screenshot][370]